sheltermanager/asm3/doc/manual/animals.rst

 To use this, you need to create at least one person on the system with the “Retailer” flag set.
-When an animal goes to a retailer, you create a retailer movement, moving the animal to the retailer (you can use *Move->Out->Move an animal to a retailer*).
+When an animal goes to a retailer, you create a retailer movement, moving the animal to the retailer (you can use :menuselection:`Move --> Out --> Move an animal to a retailer`).

 Animals at retailers are still classed as on the shelter for reporting purposes, however you may then use the additional retailer reports to generate